 To ‘get off scot-free’ means ‘to get away with something without being punished’.
 Since the familiar English word Scot refers to a native or inhabitant of Scotland, it is tempting to assume that this is a reference to that country.
 Indeed, that association seems to have existed since at least the 1500s, when the alternative […]

-An extract from the Oxford Dictionary of Word Origins.
+The following is adapted from the Oxford Dictionary of Word Origins.
 Scotland has given English many words—some from the Gaelic language, some from Scots, and others reflecting links to further shores.
 The Scots poet Robert Burns (1759–96) has also weighed in with memorable expressions.
-After a history marked by conflict, the Scottish and English nations were joined […]
+‘Auld Lang Syne’ Anyone who has ever been to a New […]

 When people ask where I am from, the answer “Scotland” is not what they are expecting – that much is evident from my accent, which I haven’t lost after 14 years down south.
 For the most part, people find it easy enough to understand me – my Scots brogue isn’t all that impenetrable.
 Yet on […]